paulusminus/transipctl/crates/transipctl/README.md

 transipctl is an executable that processes lines with transip api commands.
 It can take input from a file or stdin.

-It uses the [transip](https://crates.io/crates/transip) library crate.
+It uses the [transip](https://crates.io/crates/transip) and [transip-command](https://crates.io/crates/transip-command) library crates.

 ## Installation